RebeccaEvans/myGarden/README.md

 -plant culture needs
 -plant uses

-I will plan on scraping the Great Plant Picks website for an initial list of plants to population the database, but users will be able to add a plant if they'd like.
+I plan on scraping the Great Plant Picks website for an initial list of plants to population the database, but users will be able to add a plant if they'd like.

 The *garden* model will include:

 -garden name
 -garden location
 -garden aspect (south facing, shady, wet, dry, etc.)
 -list of plants including a field with the number of plants

 ***

+## Plan of Action

+1. Create initial files and install initial dependencies
+2. Create and style initial pages
+3. Create db and models
+4. Begin coding routes, controllers, etc.

+Color Scheme:

+Blue: #22265d
+rich blue: #1f3943
+Green: 2f4e24
+light blue: #5c7971
+pink: #702659
+very light pink: #d9c3c6